 Use High Quality Data to Fine-Tune Your Messaging

-Be sure to also spend the time securing a high quality data list of new movers that is updated frequently from multiple sources.
-For example, data may be sourced from providers including utility connects, deed records, publisher’s change of address, financial change of address, and telco new connects and disconnects.
+Be sure to also spend the time sourcing a high quality source of mover data.
 It is also critical for marketers to understand that with so many people moving on a yearly basis, mailing lists quickly become stale.
 Nearly 33% of the people who move do not report their new address to the U.S. Postal Service.
 Because of these unreported moves and other restrictions, processing a mailing list through the National Change of Address catches only about 50% of new moves.
-It is extremely important to use a data provider who not only sources from multiple files, but who uses extensive data append and hygiene processes, including standardization and DPV validation for the most accurate data available.

 Key Facts to Consider